 This morning I woke up after an evening of drinking with my Irish friend.
 The sun was streaming in through the net curtains and since I didn’t have to get up for work I just lay there.
-I didn’t feel too bad considering that we drank a lot and I ate the remains of a curry after getting home.
-And I forgot to drink any water before going to bed.
-Stupid.
+I didn’t feel too bad considering the amount we drank last night and the fact that I ate the remains of a curry just before going to bed.
+I also forgot to drink any water before going to bed, which I should know from experience helps a lot.

 I got lost while walking home around midnight and instead of it taking me the usual one hour to get home, it took me just over two.
 I finally got home just after 2am.